Were you hurt in a Texas bicycle accident? Is an irresponsible motorist at fault?

 Did you know that multiple parties can share liability for a single bicycle accident?
 Even if only one vehicle contributed to causing the accident, there can still be multiple liable parties.

 Fortunately, in some bicycle accident claims, liability for damages is fairly straightforward.
-For example, the driver or passenger in a non-commercial vehicle may open their door into a cyclist’s path, causing them to wreck and suffer severe injuries.
+For example, the driver or passenger in a non-commercial vehicle may open their door into a bike's path, causing them to wreck and suffer severe injuries.
 In this case, the individual who opened the vehicle door is clearly liable for the bicycle accident.

 On the other hand, some accidents are the result of many contributing factors.
 Depending on the circumstances leading to the accident, more than one party may be responsible for accident-related injuries.